-Recently, while doing some “serious research” on Wikipedia, I stumbled across Conway’s Game of Life.
-Over the past month, I’ve been trying to figure out what makes it so interesting to me.
+Recently while doing some “serious research” on Wikipedia I stumbled across Conway’s Game of Life.
+Over the past month I’ve been trying to figure out what makes it so interesting to me.
 I’m not really part of the cohort that would be expected to like this sort of thing—I have only a limited fondness for recreational mathematics, and I’m not part of academia.
 But Conway’s Game of Life holds a strange fascination for me.
-On the surface, it seems just a silly thing to do with computers.
+On the surface it seems just a silly thing to do with computers.
 But I think there is something much, much more profound going on here, and it touches on something I’ve been preoccupied with for as long as I can remember—the definition of, and limits of, art.

-This essay will be in two parts: this installment will be a road map to the phenomenon of Conway’s Game of Life (which I will just call Life); the second part is where the real meat will be, and if you are already familiar with Life, you probably won’t learn anything by reading this, and you might just want to wait till next week for the part two.
+This essay will be in two parts: this installment will be a road map to the phenomenon of Conway’s Game of Life (which I will just call Life); the second part is where the real meat will be, and if you are already familiar with Life, you probably won’t learn anything by reading this, and you might just want to skip straight to the part two.
 But if you aren’t familiar with it, let me describe Life for you.
 In 1970, John Conway, a mathematician and computer researcher at Cambridge, published a paper in Scientific American as part of Martin Gardner’s widely influential “Mathematical Games” column.
 In this paper, Conway described a game he had created the previous year.
 It is a zero-player game; a person plays it by creating a set of initial conditions and watching developments unfold.
 The rules of the game are absurdly simple.
 Imagine a piece of graph paper.
 Color in some of the squares; they are called “live.”
 All the uncolored squares are “dead.”
 Then, follow these rules:

 Any live cell with two or three live neighbors survives.

 Any dead cell with three live neighbors becomes a live cell.